-So to say that Christ is our King means that we will yield to Him as God's choice, not ours, and we give Him our allegiance and loyalty and obedience.
+So to say that Christ is our King means that we will yield to Him as God's choice, not ours, and we give Him our allegiance and loyalty and obedience because of what He has done.

-Because the truth is friends, without Christ's leadership, our lives will also deteriorate into all sorts of disobedience - from outright rebellion to quiet self-righteousness.
+Because the truth is friends, without Christ's life and sacrifice and His Leadership, our lives will also fall into disobedience - from outright rebellion to quiet self-righteousness.

-And friends, if we are willing to admit this, if we know that we need this, then hear the good news that the Apostle Paul writes in Ephesians 4:8-13 works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ."
+And friends, if we are willing to admit this, if we know that we need this, then hear the good news that the Apostle Paul writes in Ephesians 4:8-13

+"Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip his people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ."